Putting Together a Unique Magical Programme

 The concept being to make sure your set list represents a variety of these effect types, and you’re not repeating your favourites too much.

 This is even more delicate for a mentalist, as they are limited to only a few effects.
-I’ve seen performances struggling to create a full course with only one ingredient.
+I’ve seen performances struggling to create a full meal with only one ingredient.
 “Pick any one of these six cards and it matches my prediction.
 Now pick any one of these five teddy bears and it matches my prediction.
 Now pick…”

 The most common cause of magic show monotony is not the props, or the tricks, but the performer themselves.
 They stand in the center of the stage, holding something in their hand, and talking.
 Over and over again.
 There are no theatrical dynamics.
-No change in their voice, or emotions.
+No change in their voice, physicality, or emotions.

 Peek At The Pro's Set List